seqwalt/ME532_project/README.md

 ## Algorithms: Least Squares (LS), Support Vector Machine (SVM), Neural Network (NN)

 The feature data will be used in LS, SVM and NN classifiers.
 I have used 10-fold cross validation (9 training sets, and 1 test set) to compare the result of Ridge regression, LASSO and SVM.
 I plan on using a NN as well, which is expected to have the best result of all the classifiers because it can approximate any classifier boundary.
-The current preliminary results do not incorporate one-hot encoding, so currently SVM has the worst performance in terms of correct classifications.
+The current preliminary results do not incorporate one-hot encoding, and currently SVM has the worst performance in terms of correct classifications likely due to one-hot not being used.
 The current analysis is in the following table:

 |     | Avg Sq Error | Avg Num Errors | Avg Error Rate | Best Avg λ |
 | --- | ------------ | -------------- | -------------- | ---------- |